Lasagna for 50 People

 Janelle from Comfy in the Kitchen is SO good at cooking for a crowd.
-She has done it many times - so here’s her menu plan and pictures from a weekend she spent cooking for the new members at our church(we go to the same church ).
+She has done it many times – so here’s her menu plan and pictures from a weekend she spent cooking for the new members at church.
 She writes:

 I can’t even explain how much fun it was cooking for a crowd in our church’s new kitchen…plastic gloves, hair nets, disinfectant and all…I had a blast.
 Here are some photos of the day.